-Ben Matlock is a very expensive criminal defense attorney who charges $100,000 to take a case.
-Fortunately, he's worth every penny as he and his associates defend his clients by finding the real killer.
+Ben Matlock is a very expensive criminal defense attorney, who charges one hundred thousand dollars to take a case.
+Fortunately, he's worth every penny, as he and his associates defend his clients by finding the real killer.

-When you first saw him, Lt.
-Columbo, looked like a bum that just came off the street.
+When you first saw him, Lieutenant Columbo looked like a bum that just came off the street.
 He had a bumbling demeanor, was overly polite and seemed to chomp on the same short cigar on a daily basis.
-However, beneath all that comical exterior was probably the most dogged investigator on the Los Angeles Police Department.
+However, beneath all that comical exterior was probably the most dogged investigator in the Los Angeles Police Department.
 Columbo was often called on to investigate high profile murders that involved the rich and famous.
-The culprits were often amused by him and just as they thought they were going to get away with murder, Columbo would find a way trap them or find enough evidence to make them confess.Written by
+The culprits were often amused by him, and just as they thought they were going to get away with murder, Columbo would find a way to trap them or find enough evidence to make them confess.Written by

 Brian Washington <Sargebri@att.net>

-19 of 22 people found this review helpful.
+20 of 22 people found this review helpful.

 Was this review helpful to you?